stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 });
 ```

 Notice that the lambda we create *copies* the objects `res` and `arena_v`.
 The trick here is that, because anything allocated with Stan's arena using `arena_t` or `to_arena()` are [TriviallyCopyable](https://en.cppreference.com/w/cpp/named_req/TriviallyCopyable) (as are arithmetic scalars).
-Besides the pointer pointing to these objects the memory is safe and sound within our arena and so these are safe to copy.
+So the memory is safe and sound within our arena and so these are safe and fast to copy.

 An alternative approach to the above function could also have been